inconvergent/orbitals_speedup/README.md

 visualization is made by drawing lines betweeen pairs of friends as they walk around the canvas.
 Thus the final image is a history of all the friendships.

 This is the fastest version.
+Probably.

 ![orbitals](http://inconvergent.net/xstatic/img-content/orbitals_ba.jpg "orbitals")